-Demographics of the receiver can influence warning processing and effectiveness.
+The demographics of the receiver can influence warning processing and effectiveness.
 Rogers et al. (2000) discussed a number of relevant dimensions where intended receivers may differ.
 A number of studies have shown that gender and age may be related to how people respond to warnings.
-With gender, results suggest that women more than men look for and read warnings (Godfrey et al., 1983; LaRue and Cohen, 1987; Young et al, 1989).
-Similarly, other results indicate women are more likely to comply with warnings (Goldhaber and deTurck, 1988).
+With gender, results suggest that women more than men look for and read warnings (Godfrey, Allender, Laughery, & Smith, 1983; LaRue & Cohen, 1987; Young, Martin, & Wogalter, 1989).
+Similarly, other results indicate women are more likely to comply with warnings (Goldhaber & deTurck, 1988).
 However, many studies do not report any gender differences.
-Some gender differences may be due to knowledge and familiarity of certain products (e.g., Young, Martin, and Wogalter, 1989).
+Some gender differences may be due to knowledge and familiarity of certain products (e.g., Young, et al., 1989).

 Regarding age, the results are mixed.
-There are results suggesting that people older than 40 are more likely to take precautions in response to warnings (Hancock et al., 2005; Mayhorn et al., 2004a; McLaughlin and Mayhorn, 2014).
-Research (Wogalter and Vigilante, 2003; Wogalter et al., 1999d) has shown that older adults have more difficulties reading small print on product labels than younger adults.
-Other research (Collins and Lerner, 1982; Lesch, Powell, Horrey, and Wogalter, 2013; Ringseis and Caird, 1995; Shorr et al., 2009) has shown that older participants had lower levels of comprehension for safety-related symbols than younger adults.
-Older adults may be more influenced by warnings than younger adults, but legibility, memory, and comprehension need to be considered in their design (Lesch, Horrey, Wogalter, and Powell, 2011).
-Age-related declines are found in other modalities, such as in audition (Kline and Scialfa, 1996), olfaction (Wysocki and Gilbert, 1989), and skin senses (Reuter, Voelcker-Rehage, Vieluf, and Godde, 2012), and should be considered in designs that use them.
+There are results suggesting that people older than 40 are more likely to take precautions in response to warnings (Hancock, Fisk, & Rogers, 2005; Mayhorn, Nichols, et al., 2004; McLaughlin & Mayhorn, 2014).
+Research (Wogalter & Vigilante, 2003; Wogalter, Magurno, et al., 1999) has shown that older adults have more difficulties reading small print on product labels than younger adults.
+Other research (Collins & Lerner, 1982; Lesch, Powell, Horrey, & Wogalter, 2013; Ringseis & Caird, 1995; Shorr, Ezer, Fisk, & Rogers, 2009) has shown that older participants had lower levels of comprehension for safety-related symbols than younger adults.
+Older adults may be more influenced by warnings than younger adults, but legibility, memory, and comprehension need to be considered in their design (Lesch, Horrey, Wogalter, & Powell, 2011).
+Age-related declines are found in other modalities, such as in audition (Kline & Scialfa, 1996), olfaction (Wysocki & Gilbert, 1989), and skin senses (Reuter, Voelcker-Rehage, Vieluf, & Godde, 2012), and should be considered in designs that use them.
 Likewise, children also possess a wide range of abilities.
-With the youngest children, warnings should be directed to caregivers (Kalsher & Wogalter, 2007), but in some cases they can be directed to children (Waterson and Monk, 2014; Waterson, Pilcher, Evans, & Moore, 2012).
+With the youngest children, warnings should be directed to caregivers (Kalsher & Wogalter, 2007), but in some cases they can be directed to children (Waterson & Monk, 2014; Waterson, Pilcher, Evans, & Moore, 2012).

-Other demographics associated with warning related criteria include locus of control (Donner, 1991; Laux and Brelsford, 1989), self-efficacy (Lust et al., 1993), and culture (Mayhorn, Wogalter, Goldsworthy, and McDougald, 2014; Smith-Jackson and Wogalter, 2000).
+Other demographics associated with warning related criteria include locus of control (Donner, 1991; Laux & Brelsford, 1989), self-efficacy (Lust et al., 1993), and culture (Mayhorn, Wogalter, Goldsworthy, and McDougald, 2014; Smith-Jackson & Wogalter, 2000).
 Persons who believe that they can control their destiny or who are less confident in a task are more likely to read available warnings than persons who believe that fate controls their lives or who are more confident.
 When designing warnings for the general population, it may be impossible to address all the needs of different people with a single warning; thus, a multi-method systems approach may be needed.